What the Bill Cosby Mistrial Tells Us About Power in America in 2017

 For years, women did try to explain what Cosby had done to them.
 And television networks and magazines reported those stories.
 But no one really believed them, no one really wanted to believe them about Bill Cosby; the allegations simply did not take hold.

-It must be some kind of power, to have had multiple claims of sexual assault reported — in Newsweek, in Gawker, in People, in Philadelphia magazine, and on the Today Show — and for there to have been no repercussions, no consequences.
+It must be some kind of power, to have had multiple claims of sexual assault reported — in Newsweek, in Gawker, in People, in Philadelphia Magazine, and on the Today Show — and for there to have been no repercussions, no consequences.
 It must be some kind of power to have received, in the years that followed these public, published accounts of assault, an NAACP Image Award and a Kennedy Center Mark Twain Award, to have had rooms full of people stand and applaud you, to have been hired to make new TV shows.

 All that stopped for Cosby three years ago, after a comedy routine performed by a man, Hannibal Buress, in which he openly called out Cosby as an alleged rapist, somehow sunk in.
 In the wake of Buress’s comments, scores of women began to tell their stories, helping to amplify the tales that were already out there.
 America finally took notice.
 Cosby stepped down from honorary positions; his TV deals fell apart; he was indicted in the only criminal case — Constand’s — that still fell under the statute of limitations, and was charged civilly by other women.

 There was a perception that this wave of women, the mass force of voices gathering together to tell stories, might have enough power to overcome Cosby.
 “In 2005, Bill Cosby still had control of the media.
 In 2015, we have social media,” Tamara Green, one of his accusers, told New York in 2015.
-Chelan Lasha said, “I’m no longer afraid… I feel more powerful than him.”
+Chelan Lasha said, “I’m no longer afraid … I feel more powerful than him.”

 The belief in the effectiveness of mass resistance — particularly female mass resistance — to power is not unique.
 It’s what we witnessed last summer, when more than a dozen women revealed that they had been encroached on against their will by Republican presidential candidate Donald Trump, that he had assaulted them in his home and on planes, his hands like an octopus, his tongue forced into their mouths.